 Respondent was in traffic court all morning.
 In the hallway, a bailiff assigned to a different courtroom heard respondent say, “I waited all fucking morning and now she takes a break and I’m tired of waiting.”

-The bailiff thought it was necessary to tattle tail.
+The bailiff thought it was necessary to tattletail and she told the judge what she heard.
 The judge then charged here with indirect criminal contempt.

 Her attorney asked for continuance to research the charge, answer the charge, and prepare potential witnesses.
 You know, basic defense attorney stuff.
 The judge refused the continuance.

 The bailiff testified that she went all the way down the hallway using the F-word.
 When bailiff told Respondent she could not use those words in the courthouse, Respondent stopped.
 The words were not directed at court personnel or anyone in particular.

 The judge clearly stated that she believed the standard was by a preponderance then proceeded to sentence her to 8 days in jail.

 Was it contempt of court for this defendant to cuss in the hallway after she was in court all morning before the judge took a break?

 Contempt of court is essentially a crime in and of itself.

 Contempt comes in two different flavors which means there are four different types of contempt of court.
 When, I first had to roll up sleeves with contempt of court situations, I created a cheat sheet to help me make sense of all this stuff.